sam210723/COMS-1/README.md

 These downlinks can be received with an inexpensive hardware setup and some open-source software.
 This repo contains part of the software required for receiving these weather images.

+**These tools are under active development and testing.
+They are not user-friendly and require commands to be run manually to get images.
+Once the code is bug-free and has been thoroughly tested I will automate the process and write a setup guide.**

 More information can be found in [these blog posts on my site](https://vksdr.com/t/coms-1).

 | Component     | Description   | Dependencies  |